Some Do’s and Don’ts When Looking to Invest in Science and Tech Companies

-Whether you’re a seasoned angel investor or a newbie, angel investing in hard-science and technology companies may be challenging.
+Whether you’re a seasoned investor or a newbie, beginning angel investing in hard science and technology companies may be challenging.
 One of our initiatives at Propel(x) is to provide tools and resources for potential angel investors.
-We created a 5-part guide to give an overview of some basics so you may start evaluating and potentially investing in startups with confidence.
-One of the first things to realize is that investing in startups may be very risky and can result in the loss of capital, so it’s important to be diligent when entering this arena.
+We created a 5-part guide to give an overview of some basics so you may start evaluating and potentially angel investing in startups with confidence.
+One of the first things to realize is that angel investing in startups may be very risky and can result in the loss of capital, so it’s important to be diligent when entering this arena.

-Our first resource The Basics: The Dos and Don’ts of Investing in Science and Tech Companies starts with a few things to keep in mind when you begin to look at startup ventures.
+Our first resource, The Basics: The Dos and Don’ts of Investing in Science and Tech Companies, start with a few things to keep in mind when you begin to look at startup ventures.

-When it comes down to it, it’s important to ask industry experts questions about science and tech startups to fully understand their technical feasibility and market risk.
-Investors with access to objective and well-informed answers to their questions may have an advantage when making investment decisions.
+When it comes down to angel investing, it’s important to ask industry experts questions about science and tech startups to fully understand their technical feasibility and market risk.
+Angel investors with access to objective and well-informed answers to their questions may have an advantage when making investment decisions.
 That’s why the Propel(x) platform has built-in functionality to connect investors with experts to get their questions answered.

 2.)
 Is there a market for the product: Is this something that people would spend money on?
 How big is that market?

 Expert Tip | Evaluate startups from both a business and scientific perspective.
 Roz Potter, a biomedical principles consultant, explains, “neither business intelligence nor scientific intelligence should operate separately or one in favor of the other.”
 Investors must question both the innovation’s “potential valuation” and whether it will “really do this…How do you invest in something, even though it has the potential for a billion dollars if you don’t know if it’s going to work or not?” source – https://www.propelx.com/blog/biopharma-investment-tips-industry-expert/

 3.)
 Competition: What does the playing field look like?
 You want the field to be tilted in favor of your possible investment.
 Less competition is better.